Home DTM Home DTM Expo: How to Prepare

 Include elements of a standard design package including but not limited to:

-• Drafted light plot, section
+• Drafted light plot and section

-• Cue list and magic sheet
+• Descriptive cue list and magic sheet

 • Visual presentation of a significant moment in the play showing how the design uses the variable properties (color key, light sketches, storyboards, etc.)